zackahr/Delivery_Management_Platform/README.md

 # Dockerize-MongoDB-NestJs
-Docker MongoDb with NestJs

-This repository contains a Docker Compose setup for running MongoDB , Mongo Express containers and NestJs App, providing a convenient way to manage MongoDB databases and interact with them using a web-based administrative interface.
+This repository contains a Docker Compose setup for running MongoDB, Mongo Express, and Nest.js App, providing a convenient way to manage MongoDB databases and interact with them using a web-based administrative interface.

 ## MongoDB Service